NICALab/SUPPORT/README.md

 ## Installation

-It could vary on your network speed, but the installation generally took less than 20 minutes.
+It could vary depending on your network speed, but the installation generally took less than 20 minutes.

 1. Clone the repository
 ```